tve/blog/content/2018/sports-tracker-initial.md

 outing using some form of geofencing, and then storing the track of each outing in a proper database so it can be processed in various manners and also sent to endomondo or a similar sports tracking site automatically.

+The [next post](/2018/spi-kills-lora) describes some radio problems with the prototype.